* SCROLL DOWN FOR FY23 GRANT APPLICATION INFORMATION BUTTON *

 The program also coordinates the grant application review and priority setting process required by the Office of the Governor’s Public Safety Office (PSO), which provides funding for the program.

 PSO develops guidelines and rules, monitors grant program operations and fiscal compliance, and administers the grants awarded by the Office of the Governor.

 At the regional level, NCTCOG's Criminal Justice Policy Development Committee (CJPDC) provides overall policy guidance to the Criminal Justice Program.
-The committee is also responsible for reviewing and prioritizing the four funding categories listed below.
-The committee representation includes concerned citizens or parents, drug abuse prevention, municipalities, counties, education, juvenile justice, law enforcement, mental health, non-profit organizations, prosecution/courts, and victim services.
+The committee is also responsible for reviewing and prioritizing the funding categories listed below.
+Committee representation includes concerned citizens or parents, drug abuse prevention, municipalities, counties, education, juvenile justice, law enforcement, mental health, non-profit organizations, prosecution/courts, and victim services.
 Committee members are appointed by NCTCOG's Executive Board.